yinwang0/rubysonar/README.md

-## RubySonar - a type inferencer and indexer for Ruby
+### RubySonar - a type inferencer and indexer for Ruby

 RubySonar is a type inferencer and indexer for Ruby, which does sophisticated interprocedural analysis to infer types.
-It is the underlying technology that powers the code search site <a href="https://sourcegraph.com/github.com/rails/rails">Sourcegraph</a>.
+It is one of the underlying technologies that powers the code search site <a href="https://sourcegraph.com/github.com/rails/rails">Sourcegraph</a>.

 RubySonar is modeled after <a
-href="https://github.com/yinwang0/pysonar2">PySonar2</a>.
+href="https://github.com/yinwang0/pysonar2">PySonar2</a>, which does a similar analysis for Python and has been in use by Sourcegraph and Google.
 To understand its technical properties, please refer to my blog posts:

 - http://yinwang0.wordpress.com/2010/09/12/pysonar
 - http://yinwang0.wordpress.com/2013/06/21/pysonar-slides

-### Demo
+#### Demo

 <img src="http://www.yinwang.org/images/rubysonar.gif" width="80%">

-### How to build
+#### How to build

     mvn package

-### System Requirements
+#### System Requirements

 * irb